rstudio/shinyuieditor/README.md

 ## Feedback

+Found a bug or want to suggest a feature?
+Use the github issues page: [github repo's issues.](https://github.com/rstudio/shinyuieditor/issues).

-Any thoughts or comments you have on the editor can come via email (nick.strayer@rstudio.com) or the [github repo's issues.](https://github.com/rstudio/shinyuieditor/issues).
+More general comments can be sent via email (nick.strayer@rstudio.com) or for more public discourse, [twitter.](https://twitter.com/NicholasStrayer)

 The things most useful for feedback at this stage are: